The Red Flag Group Privacy Statement

 You may also contact our Data Protection Officer via postal mail at the following address:

 The Red Flag Group (HK) Limited

 Sheung Wan, Hong Kong

-If we decide to change our privacy statement, we will post those changes to this privacy statement and other places we deem appropriate so that you are aware of what information we collect, how we use it, and under what circumstances, if any, we disclose it.
+If we decide to change our Privacy Statement, we will post those changes to this webpage and other places we deem appropriate so that you are aware of what information we collect, how we use it, and under what circumstances, if any, we disclose it.